Spatial Attention-based Implicit Neural Representation for Arbitrary Reduction of MRI Slice Spacing: Experiments

-To evaluate the performance of our proposed method, we compare it with the following algorithms: \begin{enumerate} \item Interpolation: An implementation of trilinear interpolation. \item EDSR $(\times{k})$~\cite{EDSR}: An EDSR network trained at a fixed ratio of $k$. \item MetaSR~\cite{MetaSR}: A meta-learning based super-resolution method that can dynamically predict parameters for each scaling factor. \item ArSSR~\cite{ArSSR}: A 3D implementation of LIIF, aiming to learn a continuous voxel representation of the coordinates. \end{enumerate} We reimplement EDSR and MetaSR by extending them to 3D.
-For a fair comparison, the encoding modules in ArSSR and MetaSR follow the EDSR architecture, which is the same as our proposed method.
+To evaluate the performance of our proposed method, we compare it with several existing methods, including both single-scale and arbitrary-scale SR methods. \begin{itemize} \item Trilinear Interpolation: a multivariate linear interpolation method for 3D images, which is widely adopted in the field of medical imaging. \item EDSR $(\times{k})$~\citep{EDSR}: a deep-learning-based SR network trained at a single factor of $k$, which is often regarded as the baseline for single-scale SR in deep learning. \item MetaSR~\citep{MetaSR}: a meta-learning-based arbitrary-scale SR method, which can dynamically generate the parameters of the SR network for each specific scaling factor. \item ArSSR~\citep{ArSSR}: a straightforward 3D implementation of LIIF, which learns a continuous voxel representation upon the 3D coordinates for arbitrary-scale SR. \end{itemize}